btnguyenPersonal/edit/tasks.md

 - need to fix the crap with onlyMotions, every motion should work all the same and not have jank logic (maybe separate out motions into it's own thing?)
     - have isMotion() can't be too broken?
     - maybe just having maps of keycombos and function pointers is the correct call??
-- ! executes all current file in bash and replaces with output
-- read from stdinput when just have dash
 - add git gutter maybe () can jump to next/prev git changes
 - handle render wide characters fully
 - speed up grepFiles